‘Outlander’ Season 3 Spoilers: What The New Trailer Could Mean For Jamie And Claire

 The short teaser ends with Jamie saying, “I will find you.
 I promise.”
 Will Season 3 finally give Outlander fans the long-awaited Jamie and Claire reunion?

 Outlander Season 3 will be based on Voyager, the third novel from author Diana Gabaldon’s best-selling Outlander book series.
-According to Starz’ official synopsis as reported by Vanity Fair, the story will pick up from where it left off in Season 2 when Claire was forced to return to 1948 as Jamie had to prepare for an important battle and Claire was pregnant.
+According to Starz’s official synopsis, as reported by Vanity Fair, the story will pick up from where it left off in Season 2 when Claire was forced to return to 1948 as Jamie had to prepare for an important battle and Claire was pregnant.
 Claire is now back with Frank Randall while Jamie laments their separation.
 Years later, Claire discovers that Jamie, though defeated, did not die at the Battle of Culloden.
 She will strive to travel back in time and find her true love.

 Meanwhile, Outlander has also been teasing fans with Season 3 images on its Twitter page.
 The photos definitely appeased its fans who have dubbed the break as “droughtlander” and can’t wait for the new season to air this fall.